FF:ISKB49 Digital Curatorship - Course Information

 - 1/1/0.
 4 credit(s).
 Type of Completion: k (colloquium).

 PhDr.
 Michal Lorenz, Ph.D. (lecturer)

 - PhDr.
 Michal Lorenz, Ph.D.

-Division of Information and Library Studies - Department of Czech Literature - Faculty of Arts
+Department of Information and Library Studies - Faculty of Arts

 Contact Person: Mgr.
 Alice Lukavská

-Supplier department: Division of Information and Library Studies - Department of Czech Literature - Faculty of Arts
+Supplier department: Department of Information and Library Studies - Faculty of Arts

 - Enrolment is not conditional upon passing another subject.
 It is recommended to pass the subject ISKB48 Preservation of Cultural Heritage.

 - The course is only offered to the students of the study fields the course is directly associated with.

 The capacity limit for the course is 40 student(s).